maru801/jellyfin-scripts/README.md

 This script works with Jellyfin v10.10.
 If any changes are made to Jellyfin that change how metadata is automatically named, this script might need to be remade/reworked.

+Edit lines 20-58 to add the paths to your libraries for the script.

 Run the script with the "-h" flag to skip all verbose output and only print out errors.
 You can enable or disable leftover trickplay deletion by editing line 117.